 Consensus-building

-Except for a relatively small group of Muslim hard-liners who advocate for a theocratic caliphate state, the majority of Indonesians openly support democracy.
-Several surveys in recent years have found levels of support at nearly 90%.
-The answer to the question of what the meaning of democracy is varies to a great extent though.
-While most people support elections and majority rule, the other components of a liberal, fully-fledged democracy are more disputed.
+Except for a relatively small group of Muslim hard-liners who advocate for the establishment of a theocratic caliphate, the majority of Indonesians openly support democracy.
+In a Pew Research Center survey published in February 2024, 61% of Indonesians said they were satisfied with the way democracy was working in their country, while 35% said they were not.
+However, views on what democracy actually means vary widely.
+While most people support elections and majority rule, the other components of a full-fledged liberal democracy are more disputed.

-There is no general consensus on the market economy since major political parties, such as PDI-P and Gerindra, openly reject the idea of economic liberalism and propose a more state-led economy dominated by the government and state-owned enterprises.
-Unsurprisingly, Indonesia’s economic system shows some similarities with this model, including protectionism from foreign trade and no public political support for the privatization of powerful state-owned enterprises.
+There is no consensus on the value of the market economy, because major political parties including PDI-P and President Prabowo’s Great Indonesia Movement Party (Gerindra) openly reject economic liberalism and propose a more state-led economy dominated by the government and state-owned enterprises.
+Unsurprisingly, Indonesia’s economic system shows some similarities to this model, including a fairly significant amount of protectionism in foreign trade and a lack of public political support for privatizing powerful state-owned enterprises.

 Consensus on goals

 In general, there are two powerful anti-democratic veto actors in Indonesia: the military and radical Islamic forces.
 Traditionally, Indonesia’s post-Suharto governments followed a policy of co-opting these influential anti-democratic actors in an attempt to control potential spoilers of the democratic project.
-Ultimately, however, this approach allowed potential anti-democratic actors to establish themselves in the political infrastructure.
-President Jokowi, for example, was elected as a reformer in 2014, but once in office, he accommodated anti-democratic actors (such as the authoritarian New Order generals Wiranto and Prabowo Subianto) to such an extent that his reformist image rapidly disappeared.
+However, this approach ultimately allowed potential anti-democratic actors to establish themselves in the political infrastructure.
+For example, President Jokowi was elected as a reformer in 2014, but once in office, he accommodated anti-democratic actors to such an extent that his reformist image rapidly evaporated.
+Meanwhile, an increasing number of active soldiers took on positions in the traditionally civilian public sector.
+The new power of the armed forces became visible in July 2023, when soldiers in military fatigues strode into the Indonesian Anti-Corruption Commission (KPK) headquarters and demanded that graft charges against two active officers be dropped.
+This was the consequence of countless small political exceptions that have once again normalized the military’s role in politics.

 Anti-democratic actors

-In the early 2000s, ethnic conflicts and the center-periphery conflict between Java and the other islands were dominant.
-These conflicts have reduced significantly (except for the situation in Papua) through the granting of autonomy to the regions (decentralization) and providing a budget distribution scheme that allocates more funds to resource-poor regions than to those that can generate sufficient income.
+In the early 2000s, ethnic conflicts and the center-periphery conflict between Java and the other islands played a large role in the country’s political life.
+These conflicts have declined significantly (except in Papua) thanks to increased regional autonomy (decentralization) and a budget allocation scheme that directs more funds to resource-poor regions than to those able to generate sufficient income on their own.

-Currently, the most important sociopolitical cleavage is between supporters of a greater role for Islam in state organization and those who want to maintain the country’s existing pluralist constitution.
-As described previously, the current administration has attempted to solve this conflict partly by including some Islamists in the administration, while at the same time excluding and punishing others.
-However, the conflict remains and is likely to play a significant role in the upcoming elections in 2024.
+Currently, the most important sociopolitical cleavage is between supporters of a greater role for Islam in the state’s organization and those who favor maintaining the country’s existing pluralist constitution.
+As described previously, the current administration has attempted to address this conflict partly by including some Islamists in government while excluding and punishing others.
+However, the conflict persists.
+Fortunately, it did not play a significant role in the 2024 national elections.

-Class divisions are significant but are generally not expressed politically.
-This is due to the lack of a significant leftist political party, a legacy of the anti-Communist propaganda during the authoritarian New Order (Orde Baru) era.
+Class divisions are significant but are not generally expressed politically.
+This is due to the lack of a significant leftist political party, a legacy of anti-communist propaganda during the authoritarian New Order (Orde Baru) era.

 Cleavage / conflict management

-Compared to other Southeast Asian countries, the political environment for civil society activism is considerably more benevolent in Indonesia.
-Legal regulations are less strict than in the authoritarian regimes of the region, and, in contrast to the Philippines, the government has not pursued a policy of intimidation and coercion.
-At the national and especially the subnational levels, there are a myriad of examples of cooperation between government and civil society.
+The political environment for civil society activism is considerably more favorable in Indonesia than in most other Southeast Asian countries.
+Regulations on the subject are less strict than those in the region’s authoritarian regimes, and unlike the Philippines under Duterte, the government has not pursued a policy of intimidation and coercion.
+At the national, and especially the subnational, levels, there are myriad examples of cooperation between the government and civil society.

 Public consultation